-- Step 1 – Select: Geography.
+- Select Geography.
 The series are only available for all Canada.
 We have nothing to do.

-- Step 2 – Select: Alternative measures.
+- Select Alternative measures.
 Different measures of the CPI are available and some series are not collected anymore (indicated by (Terminated)).
 Since we are interested in the simple inflation rate, select the series Consumer Price Index (CPI) excluding food, energy and the effect of indirect taxes (index, 2002=100).
+Deselect any others.

-- Step 5.
-Click on Apply to visualize the series
+- Click on Apply to visualize the series

 - We have the monthly CPI from January 1995 to December 2010, but we are interested in the quarterly inflation rate.
 To manipulate the data, go under the Manipulate tab.